Sam

 Pilnick

-Sam Pilnick is a Chicago based Saxophonist, Multi-Instrumentalist and Music Educator.
-Sam Pilnick received his Bachelor of Music degree in Music Education and Jazz Studies at the Crane School of Music in Potsdam and his Masters Degree in Jazz Performance from Western Michigan University.
-His teachers were at the Crane School were Christopher Creviston, Robert Young, Bret Zvacek, and Marsha Baxter and studied with Andrew Rathbun, Jeremy Siskind, Scott Cowan, Keith Hall and Edward Simon at Western Michigan University.
+Sam Pilnick is a Chicago-based saxophonist, multi-instrumentalist, composer, and music educator.
+He holds a Bachelor of Music in Music Education and Jazz Studies from the Crane School of Music and a Master’s Degree in Jazz Performance from Western Michigan University.
+His teachers have included Christopher Creviston, Robert Young, Bret Zvacek, Marsha Baxter, Andrew Rathbun, Jeremy Siskind, Scott Cowan, Keith Hall, and Edward Simon.

-At the Crane School of Music, Sam could be seen performing with many different ensembles including the Crane Jazz Ensemble, Crane Latin Ensemble, Crane Concert Band and Crane New Music Ensemble, as well as various small university & community jazz groups.
-At Western Michigan University, Sam’s graduate studies were focused on Jazz Improvisation, Composition, and History.
-He was a member of the Western Jazz Orchestra and WMU Advanced Jazz Ensemble.
-Sam was an active composer for the Advanced Jazz Ensemble, writing and arranging music for their 2016 Environment Project, in addition to arranging music for their 2015 concert with Randy Brecker.
-At Western Michigan University, Sam also shared the stage with Edward Simon, Miguel Zenon, Lucas Pino, Terell Stafford, Debrah Brown and WMU's Mas Que Nada and Gold Company.
+Throughout his studies, Sam performed with a wide range of ensembles, including the Crane Jazz Ensemble, Crane Latin Ensemble, Crane Concert Band, and Crane New Music Ensemble.
+At Western Michigan University, he focused his graduate studies on jazz improvisation, composition, and history.
+He was a member of the Western Jazz Orchestra and the Advanced Jazz Ensemble, contributing original compositions and arrangements for the group’s 2016 Environment Project and their 2015 concert with Randy Brecker.
+While at WMU, Sam also performed alongside artists such as Edward Simon, Miguel Zenón, Lucas Pino, Terell Stafford, Deborah Brown, Mas Que Nada, and Gold Company.